prarthnabisht/us-petroleum-market-analytics_EIA/README.md

 ## Project narrative
 The 2026 Iran conflict pushed Brent crude up ~50% from January to March 2026 as Strait of Hormuz shipments fell.
-This project tracks 50 years of EIA weekly petroleum data to put that spike in full historical context — alongside the 1991 Gulf War, 2008 financial crisis, and 2020 COVID collapse.
+This project tracks 50 years of EIA (US Energy Information Administration) weekly petroleum data to put that spike in full historical context — alongside the 1991 Gulf War, 2008 financial crisis, and 2020 COVID collapse.